conda-forge/conda-forge.github.io/docs/maintainer/infrastructure.md

 This is usually done via a PR that, once approved, is merged and triggers the requested action (mark a package as broken, archive a feedstock, etc).

 It also does the job of creating new feedstocks for recipes that have been merged in [`conda-forge/staged-recipes`](#staged-recipes).
-The [`create_feedstocks` workflow](https://github.com/conda-forge/admin-requests/blob/main/.github/workflows/create_feedstocks.yml) runs every 10 minutes to create the new feedstock repositories on the `conda-forge` organization.
+The [`create_feedstocks` workflow](https://github.com/conda-forge/admin-requests/blob/main/.github/workflows/create_feedstocks.yml) runs several times per hour to create the new feedstock repositories on the `conda-forge` organization.
 The core logic is defined in the Python script [`.github/workflows/scripts/create_feedstocks.py`](https://github.com/conda-forge/staged-recipes/blob/main/.github/workflows/scripts/create_feedstocks.py).

 #### autotick-bot